 Amendment by Pub.
 L. 114-328 effective as if included in the enactment of Pub.
-L. 114-120, see section 3503(e) of Pub.
+L. 114-120, see section 3503(e)

+of Pub.
 L. 114-328, set out as a note under section 315 of this title.

-§913.
+§ 913.
 Turnkey selection procedures

-(a) AUTHORITY TO USE.-The Secretary may use one-step turnkey selection procedures for the purpose of entering into contracts for construction projects.

-(b) DEFINITIONS.-In this section, the following definitions apply:

-(1) The term "one-step turnkey selection procedures" means procedures used for the selection of a contractor on the basis of price and other evaluation criteria to perform, in accordance with the provisions of a firm fixedprice contract, both the design and construction of a facility using performance specifications supplied by the Secretary.
+- (a) AUTHORITY TO USE.-The Secretary may use one-step turnkey selection procedures for the purpose of entering into contracts for construction projects. - (b) DEFINITIONS.-In this section, the following definitions apply: - (1) The term "one-step turnkey selection procedures" means procedures used for the selection of a contractor on the basis of price and other evaluation criteria to perform, in accordance with the provisions of a firm fixed-price contract, both the design and construction of a facility using performance specifications supplied by the Secretary.

-(2) The term "construction" includes the construction, procurement, development, conversion, or extension of any facility.

-(3) The term "facility" means a building, structure, or other improvement to real property.
+(2) The term "construction" includes the - (2) The term "construction" includes the construction, procurement, development, conversion, or extension of any facility. - version, or extension of any facility.
+(3) The term "facility" means a building, structure, or other improvement to real property